ZilantRobotics/innopolis_vtol_dynamics/README.md

 ## 2. Usage

 The simulator is distributed as a Docker image.
-It is recommended to use the `./scripts/docker.sh` script.
-It configures all the necessary Docker flags, performs automatic firmware upload, configuration, creates a CAN interface, and generally provides a simple interface to interact with the simulator.
+To simplify the interraction with Docker, a `./scripts/sim.py` script was written.
+The script configures all the necessary Docker flags, performs automatic firmware upload, configuration, creates a CAN interface, and generally provides a simple interface to interact with the simulator.

 **Step 1.
 Clone repository with submodules**